albar965/littlenavmap-manual/src/en/USERPOINT.rst

 7          Magnetic declination    No         Yes             Ignored on import and set to a valid calculated value on export.
 8          Tags                    No         Yes             Free to use field.
 GUI has no special tag search.
 9          Description             No         Yes             Free to use field which allows line breaks.
-10         Region                  No         Yes             Two letter ICAO region of an userpoint or waypoint.
+10         Region                  No         Yes             Two letter ICAO region of a userpoint or waypoint.
 Used for X-Plane export.
 Replaced with default value `ZZ` on X-Plane export if empty.
 11         Visible From            No         Yes             Defines from what zoom distance in NM (shown on :doc:`STATUSBAR`) the userpoint is visible.
 Set to 250 NM if empty on import.
 12         Last Edit               No         Yes             ISO date and time of last change.
 Format is independent of system date format settings.
 Format: `YYYY-MM-DDTHH:mm:ss`.
 Example: `2018-03-28T22:06:16.763`.
 Not editable in the user interface.
 13         Import Filename         No         Yes             Full path and file name the userpoint was imported from.
 Not editable in the user interface.